Posted on

 5. Remove the anchors: With the track down, you just need to unscrew and remove the anchors from the wall.

-The process is a bit tricky, so take your time and work methodically. 🙂
+The process is a bit tricky, so take your time and work methodically. 🙂 If you have other picture hanging system related questions please don’t hesitate to call or send an email.
+We’d be delighted to help.

 Good luck,